nhs-r-community/git_training/guides/introduction_to_git.md

 > Markdown is a "markup language", which is basically just a way to write plain text that end up getting formatted nicely.
 It is used on GitHub and GitLab, and can also be used in an interactive python notebook cell.

-On the first line of your README.md file, you should write the title.
-You must put a # (hash) key followed by a space before the title of your project.
+On the first line of your README.md file,  write the title.
+Use a # (hash) key followed by a space before the title of your project.
 The number of hashes sets the header level, with one hash being the title.
 Other headings in your README should be at least two hashes.

 On the second line, put a short, one-line description of the project.